What is the rat race?

 The rat race is perennial if you let it take control of your life.

 Start a hobby.
 Pick up that guitar you always played when you were younger.
-Or maybe start writing a blog.
+Or start writing a blog.

 Read a book.
-Realize that Harry Potter is much much better in writing.
+Realize that Harry Potter is much, much better in writing.
 Or, know that C.S Lewis is one of the greatest minds of the 20th century.

 Volunteer.
 See the world from an entirely new perspective.
-And realize that you have more than what you thought.
+And realize that you have more than you thought.